mate-academy/hibernate-inheritance-example/README.md

 1. There are classes: NewsPost and PostMetadata.
 Each NewsPost has its own PostMetadata.
 Make PostMetadata embeddable in the NewsPost.
 1. Insert at least 5 posts with metadata.
-1. Select all cars and trucks older than 4 days.
+1. Select all news posts with metadata larger than 10000 bytes.

 ### Main class
 1. Each implemented method should be called in the Main class.